corda/corda/docs/source/api-transactions.rst

        :start-after: DOCSTART 2
        :end-before: DOCEND 2

-``verifySignatures`` takes a ``vararg`` of the public keys for which the signatures are allowed to be missing.
+We can also use ``SignedTransaction.verifySignaturesExcept``, which takes a ``vararg`` of the public keys for which the signatures are allowed to be missing.
 If the transaction is missing any signatures without the corresponding public keys being passed in, a ``SignaturesMissingException`` is thrown.

 Verifying the transaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^